JannieI/canvas-workstation-V3/src/app/roadmap.md

     12.Set editMode per Recent - must be same mode as last saved 13.Set editMode @startup as user pref ?
-How will this work if a D is opened read-only 14.Consider quick access to EditMode - maybe dblClick 'ViewOnly' on StatusBar 15.Decision required on philosophy: do we restore / remove Comments, etc with each snapshot !?
-If yes, then all in synch.
-But, can get confusing if a user added a Comment to the latest, then another user restores an earlier snapshot and his Comments are GONE!
-Also, if now add comments to older snapshot, and another user restores to a later snapshot, what happens to these comments??
-Think carefully here.
+How will this work if a D is opened read-only 14.Consider quick access to EditMode - maybe dblClick 'ViewOnly' on StatusBar
-    16.Consider popup status messages, like VSCode to be more visible - maybe not needed.
-    17.Considering opening message per D (might even be per user as well), that will display each time D is opened.
-How is it entered, who enters / deletes / edits it, and how is it displayed - modal (another one!), popup and for how long, and how is it closed, and how does it look to fit in?
-    - have group of D (better name ...) of severalDs = used on filtering when Open D.  Maybe called bookmarks?
-    - have D views on a D = set of filters and settings applied.
-Currently this is just another Snapshot ...
-Make it easy to switch, and then attach a VIEW to a message ...

     Samples: use this to demo Canvas features (brag)